open-io/ansible-role-openio-oiofs/README.md

 This role supports Centos 7 and Ubuntu 16.04 Xenial.

+The role assumes a local ECD daemon listening on `localhost:6017`, do not forget to give its address if the default does not suit your deployment.

 ## Role Variables

 | Variable											| Default					| Comments (type) |